Scheduled MonumentsEnglandBell barrow on Blackhill Clump 470m north of Mintern's Ferry

 What is Bell barrow on Blackhill Clump 470m north of Mintern's Ferry?

-Bell barrow on Blackhill Clump is a Bronze Age funerary monument located approximately 470 metres north of Mintern's Ferry in Dorset.
+Bell barrow on Blackhill Clump is a Bronze Age burial mound located in Dorset, situated approximately 470 metres north of Mintern's Ferry.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1015899.

 Who is responsible for protecting Bell barrow on Blackhill Clump 470m north of Mintern's Ferry?